sarasocial/sarasocial.github.io/_site/index.md

 my goal for this site is to build a [digital garden](https://maggieappleton.com/garden-history) that houses things that i create, and leads to things that i enjoy. there's neither content nor a content management system yet. but i'm working on it!

-keeping it so real though right now this site is a glorified linktree. and there's only like two links. fuck you

 ## where else are you?

-~~speaking of links right now you can find me on...~~ THEY'RE IN THE FOOTER NOW!!!! i made a footer, my links are there :)
+~~right now you can find me on...~~ THEY'RE IN THE FOOTER NOW!!!! i made a footer, my links are there :)

 i'll add more links over time. need to set up a pds for bsky and also get a matrix lol